PublicStrider/NSG/README.md

 # NSG Tinkering With Wireshark and Other Tools
-This is a brief writeup on setting observing traffic.
+This is a brief writeup on observing some network traffic.

 Connect into DC-1 as your domain admin account (mydomain.com\justin_admin) Connect/log into Client-1 as an admin (mydomain\justin_admin).
 From Client-1,  ping “mainframe” and notice that it fails Nslookup “mainframe”, also notice that it fails (no DNS record).
 Now Create a DNS A-record on DC-1 for “mainframe” and point to DC-1’s Private IP address, and then go back to Client-1 and then ping it.
 Check to see if that works.